jackie-may/demo-psds-workshop/README.md

 __Target audience:__ People who want to learn how to use the Design System, write JavaScript, understand React a bit.

+__Format:__ Follow-along implementation of a visual design using the Design System.
+You could also just watch, but that's less fun.
+Open questions throughout.

 __Desired outcome:__ Attendees feel more familiar with what's in the Design System, how to install it and apply it to a design in their project.

 ## Setup (do before coming)